dannguyen/journalism-syllabi/README.md

 <a href="https://introwebapps.wordpress.com/">Homepage</a> /
 <a href="https://www.scribd.com/doc/274776275/Intro-to-Web-Apps-Syllabus-2015">Syllabus</a>
         </h5>

-        <p><em>This course has two broad goals:
+        <p><small>

-1. Enable journalism students to find out if they like and/or have an aptitude for creating Web apps and coding/programming.
+        This course has two broad goals: 1.
+Enable journalism students to find out if they like and/or have an aptitude for creating Web apps and coding/programming.
+2. Provide journalism students with sufficient understanding of how Web apps are created and how coding problems are solved so that they, as j
-2. Provide journalism students with sufficient understanding of how Web apps are created and how coding problems are solved so that they, as ...</em></p>
+        </small></p>

         <p>Instructors: Mindy McAdams</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>